kbryant25/kbryant-RIT-Capstone/README.md

 You are free to use and modify this code however you like under the GNU General Public License v3.0.
 All I ask is that you credit myself as well as the creators of Rebound (And maybe send me any cool things you make I would love to see what other people do with this but it's up to you)

 ## Part 1: AGN-Body Code
-This code is used to simulate the broad line region surrounding the SMBH and what happens when the central mass recieves a kick velocity.
+This code is used to simulate the broad line region surrounding the SMBH and what happens when the central mass recieves a kick velocity with secondary codes to show velocity mapping and bound orbits around the central mass

 ## Part 2: Data Extraction and Analysis
 WIP